-This unpretentious restaurant is hard to find because the name on the restaurant is in Bulgarian and not the translated “Kristy’s”.
-It is located in the upper area of town across a deli store.
+This unpretentious restaurant is hard to find because the name of the restaurant is in the Bulgarian language and not the translated “Kristy’s”.
+It is located in the upper area of town across from a deli store.

 We heard about the restaurant from our landlord when we first moved to Bansko.
 The place is popular with locals and you’ll seldom see tourists.

 Kristy’s has two rooms with traditional Bulgarian decor.
 The first large room is the main space you’ll walk into.
 And the back room is open and partially outdoors.

 Even though the large room in the front was not used when we visited, it had an overpowering smell of cigarette smoke.

 Head towards the back to the outdoor backyard for a better dining experience.